openebs-archive/node-disk-manager/docs/design.md

     path: /dev/sdb
   ```

-- node-disk-manager can also be made to auto-provision disks by using a DiskClaim Object similar to (PVC that uses dynamic provisioners to create a PV).
+- node-disk-manager can also be made to auto-provision disks by using a DiskClaim CR similar to (PVC that uses dynamic provisioners to create a PV).
 As an example, if the node-disk-manager is running on a Kubernetes Cluster in AWS, it can initiate a request to the underlying AWS to create a EBS and attach to the node.
 This functionality will be access controlled.

 - The User or storage-operators( like OpenEBS provisioner) can use the kube-api/kubectl (like `kubectl get disks`) to get information on all the disks in the Cluster.

-- The node-disk-manager, can be used to create StoragePools by taking one or more Disk Objects and putting a storage layer on top of it like ext4, lvm, zfs or spin-up containers like OpenEBS cStor Pool or Ceph OSD (Confirm this), etc., The StoragePool creation can be triggered via an StoragePoolClaim that the user can feed in via kubectl.
+- The node-disk-manager, can be used to create StoragePools by taking one or more Disk CRs and putting a storage layer on top of it like ext4, lvm, zfs or spin-up containers like OpenEBS cStor Pool or Ceph OSD (Confirm this), etc., The StoragePool creation can be triggered via an StoragePoolClaim that the user can feed in via kubectl.
 Examples:
   * StoragePoolClaim can request for formatting a disk with ext4 and making it available at a certain path.
 The *ndm* will make use of Kubernetes [Mount Propagation](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) feature to expose the path on to the host.
   * StoragePoolClaim can request for a creation of a cStorPool - which is achieved by creating a cstor pod on top of the disks.
 The disks to be used by the cstor pod will be passed as configuration parameters, while mounting only "/dev" into cstor pod.
 To create a cstor pod, the node-disk-manager can call the api of openebs-provisioner.

-- node-disk-manager will monitor for faults on the Disk Objects and send notification to the subscribed listeners (say the openebs-provisioner if the fault was detected on the disk object using by OpenEBS cStor Pool).
+- node-disk-manager will monitor for faults on the Disk CRs and send notification to the subscribed listeners (say the openebs-provisioner if the fault was detected on the disk using by OpenEBS cStor Pool).
 The monitoring includes information like:
   * gathering smart statistics of the disk
   * probing for mode-sense data on disks or listening for events generated by the underlying disk (could use integration into node-problem-detector here).